 - Deluxe lanyard

 - Original Hatch Show Print (in Country Music Hall of Fame) limited edition poster, “Stronger Than You Know.”

-- 8 have been signed by the graphic artist (to 1st 8 deluxe registrants).
+- 1 has been signed by the graphic artist (to 1st deluxe registrants).

 - Eligibility to submit a guest blog for Sherry Hamby’s Psychology Today blog (must meet editorial standards)